-To outline how persons can report SASH incidents, the support a person who reports SASH incidents will receive; and processes for responding to and preventing incidents of SASH.
+To outline how persons can report Gender-based Violence, Sexual Assault and Sexual Harassment (SASH) incidents, the support a person who reports GBV & SASH incidents will receive; and processes for responding to and preventing incidents of GBV & SASH.

 For incidents that occur outside the above-specified scope, the College may be constrained in imposing sanctions.

 Eastern College Australia is a Christian organisation that upholds biblical precepts by instruction and example.
-The College is committed to the biblical belief that each man, woman and child is created in the image of God as a unique individual of dignity and worth.
-Therefore, the College seeks to ensure that the dignity of every staff member, volunteer, student and visitor to the College is respected.
+The College is committed to the biblical belief that each person is created in the image of God as a unique individual of dignity and worth.
+Therefore, the College seeks to ensure that the dignity of every staff member, contractor, volunteer, student and visitor to the College is respected.
 Staff and students are expected to demonstrate biblical standards of behaviour at all times.

 Sexual assault and sexual harassment are unlawful in all States and Territories of Australia under State or Territory legislation and/or under the Commonwealth Sex Discrimination Act, 1984 (as amended in 2011 and again in 2013 to strengthen protections against sexual harassment, including in the workplace).
 On 3 September 2021, the Sex Discrimination and Fair Work (Respect at Work) Amendment Bill 2021 was passed.
 The Bill contains important reforms to address sexual harassment in Australian workplaces which were recommended by the Australian Human Rights Commission following its world-leading National Inquiry into Sexual Harassment in Australian Workplaces, Respect@Work [4]

-- The steps to report SASH incidents will be widely communicated:
+- The steps to report GBV & SASH incidents will be widely communicated:

 - during Orientation (students) and Induction sessions (for staff);